-The sample design is a multistage stratified cluster sample.
-This means that the population was divided into geographic blocks (a "cluster") and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
-Specifically, the two geographic units and the sampling units for individual businesses defined at each stage were the following:
+The sample design was a multistage stratified cluster sample.
+This means that the population was divided into geographic blocs and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
+The geographic and sampling units defined at each stage were the following:

-- PSUs: Primary sampling units (PSUs) were defined as the nine provinces in Sri Lanka-all of which were included as PSUs for this study.
-Each province was stratified by urban and rural designation with all urban and rural designations available at the PSU stagexliv.
-The number of interviews assigned to each province was determined by the counts of businesses based on the 2013 Economic Census.19 - SSUs: Secondary sampling units (SSUs) were defined as the 331 Divisional Secretariat (DS) divisions in Sri Lanka.
-A total of 53 DS divisions were randomly selected from the full list of 331 DS divisions with a probability proportional to the number of businesses within each DS division based on the information in the 2013 Economic Census.20 This resulted in 37 urban and 16 rural SSUs. - TSUs: Tertiary sampling units (TSUs) were defined as commercial areas or business districts within each SSU.
-TSUs were selected within each SSU based on factors such as urbanicity, number of commercial areas and the density of those areas.
-For example, in urban areas with densely populated commercial districts, a TSU would be randomly selected within that DS division.
-Conversely, in rural SSUs where only one commercial area existed, that one area served as the default TSU and no selection process was needed. - Individual Businesses: Within each TSU, enumerators identified businesses to contact by using the random walk method.
-That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every 'Xth' business, where 'X' was a randomly selected number provided on their interview sheets.
+- PSUs: The primary sampling units (PSUs) were defined as provinces.
+All nine provinces in Sri Lanka were included. - SSU1s: The secondary sampling units (SSU1s) were defined as Divisional Secretariat (DS) divisions.19 The SSU1s were then stratified within their PSUs by their urbanicity (urban, suburban, and rural).xliv A total of 53 DS divisions were selected out of a nationwide total of 331.
+Each SSU1 was selected with random probability proportional to the number of businesses within their PSU-Urbanicity stratum. - SSU2s: These were defined as commercial business areas within each SSU1.
+There were no available statistics for the total universe of SSU2s so they were selected using the combined knowledge of the research team and Ipsos' on-theground experience.
+This analysis took into account meeting target interview counts by urbanicity and business size.
+Where an SSU1 contained only one commercial business area, that served as the default SSU2.
+In densely populated business districts, a discretionary SSU2 would be selected to begin the random walk selection of individual businesses. - Individual businesses: Within each SSU2, enumerators identified businesses to contact by using the random walk method.
+That is, after beginning at a random spot within a demarcated geographic area selected by the project management team based on their knowledge of local business districts, enumerators counted off and approached every "Xth" business, where "X" was a randomly selected number provided on their interview sheets.
 First, they walked on the right-hand side of the street and turned right until they had walked around the entire perimeter, then they repeated the same process on the left side of the street.
 For the purposes of this survey, Ipsos enumerators only made contact with businesses with a storefront, booth or signage.

 Once a business was identified, enumerators proceeded to gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
 If a business was not available, or the respondent requested that the interview be rescheduled, enumerators made three attempts to reach the business.
-If the enumerator was unable to reach the business after these three attempts. then that business was marked as a refusal.
+If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal.
 Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.
 Enumerators administered the screening and survey using pre-programmed tablets for data entry, ensuring consistency in the questionnaire administration.